Most people who have cancer can travel without problems. But there are times when it's best not to travel.

 Doctors usually advise against going abroad for the first 6 months after a bone marrow or stem cell transplant.
-Most people need to have regular check ups and may need blood transfusions during this time.
+Most people need to have regular check ups and might need blood transfusions during this time.
 Once your blood counts have gone back to normal, you’ll be able to travel.
 This is usually within a year of your transplant.

-If you want to travel, talk to your doctor about how safe it is for you to go and ask if you need any vaccinations.
+Talk to your doctor about how safe it is to travel and whether you need any vaccinations.

 Flying if your platelets are low

 Platelets are blood cells that help your blood to clot.
 Cancer treatment can lower your platelet count, so can increase your risk of bleeding.

 If you have very low levels of platelets your doctor might advise you not to fly.
 Check with your team before you book.

 Flying if your red blood cells are low

 Red blood cells contain haemoglobin (Hb) that carries oxygen around your body.
 You might feel very tired and breathless if your haemoglobin level is low.
 This is because your blood is carrying less oxygen.

 An aeroplane cabin has a lower air pressure than outside and so less oxygen is available.
 This could make your breathing worse.

 Your haemoglobin level should be above 8 g/dl before you fly.
 You will need to check this with your doctor.
 You might be able to fly safely with a lower haemoglobin as long as you have oxygen during the flight.